Overview

 request.resource.data.age > 0

-// A) user sends a post that mentions himself as uid
+// A) user sends a post that mentions himself as uid. check the uid field.

 allow create : if request.auth.uid == request.resource.data.uid;